BBMRI-ERIC/miabis/README.md

 The MIABIS governance model, established by BBMRI-ERIC in 2016, organizes the work on definitions into focused components, each with a predefined scope based on specific use cases and involving working groups with participants from BBMRI-ERIC National Nodes and domain experts.
 The final approval of MIABIS components and entities rests with the BBMRI-ERIC Management Committee.

 The MIABIS data standard is constantly being updated.
-* please feel free, to join our work and get into contact via miabis@lists.bbmri-eric.eu
-* If you have any issues, you would like the MIABIS team to consider, please submit them as an issue to this GitHub page.
+Please feel free, to join our work and get into contact via miabis@lists.bbmri-eric.eu.
+If you have any issues, you would like the MIABIS team to consider, please submit them as an **ISSUE** to this GitHub page.

 ## MIABIS Core